East Germany national football team: Olympic football

-East Germany did however achieve significantly greater success in Olympic football than the amateur teams fielded by the Western NOC of Germany due to using its elite players from the top domestic league.
+East Germany achieved significantly greater success in Olympic football than the amateur teams fielded by the Western NOC of Germany due to using its elite players from the top domestic league.
 In 1956, 1960, and 1964 both states had sent a United Team of Germany.
 For 1964, the East German side had beaten their Western counterparts in order to be selected.
 They went on to win the Bronze for Germany.
 As GDR, they won Bronze in 1972 in Munich, Gold in 1976, and silver medal in 1980 in Moscow.

 East vs. West

 Over the years of their separate existence, the GDR and FRG played each other only a handful of times.
-The only notable meeting with professionals from the West was at the 1974 World Cup, which East Germany won 1–0.
-Three other games were played in Olympic Football where only players with amateur status could represent West Germany, like the young Uli Hoeneß who delayed his pro career in 1972.
+The only meeting with professionals from the West was at the 1974 World Cup, which East Germany won 1–0.
+Three other games were played in Olympic Football where only players with amateur status could represent West Germany, like a young Uli Hoeneß who delayed his pro career in 1972.
 In the inter-German qualification prior to the 1964 Olympic Games, the two played a two-legged preliminary round tie, the GDR advancing to represent Germany as they won their home leg 3–0, while the FRG won the return 2–1.
-In the 1972 Olympic Games, the GDR and FRG, having qualified from their First Round groups, met in the Second Round, with the GDR winning 3–2.
+In the 1972 Olympic Games, the GDR and FRG, having qualified from their first round groups, met in the second round, with the GDR winning 3–2.

 The draw for 1992 UEFA European Football Championship qualifying took place on 2 February 1990, with East Germany drawn in Group 5 along with Belgium, Wales, Luxembourg – and West Germany.
 By 23 August that year, the East German parliament confirmed reunification for 3 October.
 The planning for the opening fixture away to Belgium on 12 September was too far along to be canceled, so it was played as a friendly.
 It was also planned to play East Germany's home fixture against West Germany, scheduled for 21 November 1990 in Leipzig, as a friendly to celebrate the unification of the DFB and DFV, but the game was canceled due to rioting in East German stadia.